kluster-ai/docs/get-started/api.md

 ---
-title: kluster API
+title: kluster.ai API
-description: The kluster.ai getting started guide provides examples and instructions for submitting and managing Batch jobs using kluster.ai's OpenAI-compatible API.
+description: The kluster.ai API getting started guide provides examples and instructions for submitting and managing Batch jobs using kluster.ai's OpenAI-compatible API.
 ---

 # Start Using the kluster.ai API

-Kluster.ai is API-compatible with the OpenAI library, supporting `model`, `messages`, and `stream` functions.
+The kluster.ai API is compatible with the OpenAI library, supporting `model`, `messages`, and `stream` functions.
 The documentation will clearly indicate which properties are not utilized.
 If additional request properties are needed, they can be requested during the Early Access Plan.
 To install the OpenAI Python library, follow the [instructions](https://platform.openai.com/docs/libraries/python-library){target=\_blank} on OpenAI's documentation.

 OpenAI object definitions are included to help you get started.
 For more details, refer to the OpenAI [API reference](https://platform.openai.com/docs/api-reference/introduction){target=\_blank}.
 The following sections offer Curl and Python examples on locating the API key, defining Batch jobs as a JSON Lines file, uploading the file to the Kluster.ai endpoint, invoking the chat completion endpoint, monitoring job progress, retrieving results, listing Batch objects, and canceling requests.